-Critical thinking skills -Students will demonstrate critical thinking by examining and solving applied environmental issues in the laboratory.
-Students will demonstrate critical thinking by interpreting raw data on water chemistry in the ecosystem.
-Students will utilize chemical, climatic and vegetative data to extrapolate the impact of human activity from the assignment study area.
+Critical thinking skills

+Students will demonstrate critical thinking by examining and solving applied environmental issues in the laboratory.
+Students will demonstrate critical thinking by interpreting graphs and making conclusions regarding the dynamics of world population growth rates.
+Students will utilize climatic and vegetative data to extrapolate the impact of altitude in other regions from the assignment study area.
+Students will extract details from a wastewater treatment plant inspection and reach conclusions regarding the compliance of that facility with the water quality permit.

 Communication skills - Students will demonstrate communication skills in written, oral, and/or visual form within the classroom setting through instructor posed questions, collaborative peer assignments, and exams.
-Students will compose a summary PowerPoint presentation of research done.
+Students will compose PowerPoint presentations of Texas Ecoregions.
+Students will compose a summary report of an environmental issue.

-Empirical and Quantitative skills - Students will demonstrate empirical and quantitative skills by calculating and graphing the impact of various influences on the ecosystem studied, perform statistical t-test analyses to accept or fail to accept the null hypotheses in scientific experiments used to monitor the area, and calculate volumetric impacts to the area by various chemicals.
+Empirical and Quantitative skills - Students will demonstrate empirical and quantitative skills by calculating and graphing the impact of varied influences on human population growth, perform statistical t-test analyses to accept or fail to accept the null hypotheses in a scientific experiment, calculate volumetric impacts to an aquifer by various agricultural crops, calculate metrics to determine the effects of wastewater contamination on the aquatic life in a receiving stream.